pantheon-systems/documentation/source/content/drupal-cron.md

 - [Invalid redirection logic in settings.php](/domains/#redirect-to-https-and-the-primary-domain)
 - Setting a cron key in Elysia Cron's settings: `admin/config/system/cron/settings`

-### How to trigger the cron externally on a locked site?
+### Can I trigger  cron externally on a locked site?

-You will need add the url encoded basic authentication for the external call, eg: https://username:password@dev-example.pantheonsite.iocron.php?cron_key=KEY_HERE
+Yes.
+You must add the url encoded basic authentication for the external call, eg: `https://username:password@dev-example.pantheonsite.io/cron.php?cron_key=KEY_HERE`

 ### What is the maximum execution time of cron?